Physics of a granular pile: MATERIALS AND METHODS

 Note that since $\mu_{1,2}$ in \eqref{variations:forces} are considered known, then $\boldsymbol{\sigma}$ can be expressed in terms of variations of the normals forces only, i.e. $\boldsymbol{\sigma} = \nabla (\delta \boldsymbol{N})$.
 Since the determinant of the left-hand side of \eqref{relation:rheological-linear}

-may change its sign depending on the values of the frictions coefficients $\mu_{1,2}$ and angle $\phi$, the characteristic type of the rheology changes between hyperbolic and elliptic.
+may change its sign depending on the values of the friction coefficients $\mu_{1,2}$ and angle $\phi$, the characteristic type of the rheology changes between hyperbolic and elliptic.
 Given the expansion about node $(i,j)$:

 and replacing $\grave{N}_i^j-\grave{N}_i^{j+1}$ on the rhs of \eqref{relation:rheological-linear:b} from \eqref{eqs:i1j} simplified under the introduced above conditions, we arrive at \eqref{eqn:rheology}.
 Notably, analogous perturbation expansion was attempted recently in a different context \cite{Acharya:2020,Acharya:2021}.